Healthy Weight Gain Tips for the Underweight or Skinny Child

 7. Don’t Plead, Beg, or Threaten Your Child to Eat

-When you plead for your child to eat more, beg or bribe him with dessert, or threaten to take food away if they don’t eat enough, this sets up a negative dynamic around food for your child.
+When you plead for your child to eat more, beg or bribe them with dessert, or threaten to take food away if they don’t eat enough, this sets up an unhealthy relationship and dynamic around food.
 These are also called controlling feeding behaviors, and may backfire in the long run, causing your child to be pickier and/or eat less.

 What should you do instead?
 Provide several opportunities to eat using a regular schedule of meals and snacks.
 And, offer nutritious, acceptable foods.
-Although you can’t force your child to eat, you can allow him to choose which foods he’ll eat from what you have offered and let him make decisions about how much he will eat.
+Although you can’t force your child to eat, you can allow him to choose which foods they’ll eat from what you have offered and let them make decisions about how much they will eat.

 What about Weight Gain Supplements (like Pediasure)?